AlpacaKeep

 How long is the average alpaca pregnancy?

 The true statistical average for alpaca gestation is 345 days, with a standard deviation of ±11 days.
-The safe window for a healthy unpacking is between 320 and 375 days.
+Most healthy, full-term births fall between 335 and 375 days.
+A cria born before 335 days is premature and needs immediate support - which is why cria watch starts earlier, at day 320.

 When should I start watching my pregnant alpaca?